The Point of Contact

 But what if someone up ahead on the street just ‘looks wrong?’
 What if they are coming up behind you and it feels like something is up?
 We size them up.
 They might be doing the same to us.
 Based on what?

 Our faces show our emotions.
-Even if we try to conceal them we have fleeting microexpressions that flash across our faces revealing mood, and sometimes intent.
+Even if we try to conceal them we have microexpressions that flash across our faces revealing mood, and sometimes intent.

 These microexpressions are fleeting – they may last less that a thirtieth of a second.
 But we can perceive them even faster than that, subconsciously, without realizing we saw them.
-So sometimes, when someone gives you the creeps, and you can’t quite put your finger on why, there could be real signs you are responding to, not just “intuition.”
+So sometimes, when someone gives you the creeps, and you can’t quite put your finger on why, there could be real impressions you are responding to, not just “intuition.”

 Those micro facial expressions are the same all over the world.
 They do not depend on language or culture.
 The facial expressions that show anger, contempt, happiness and fear – are nearly universal.
 Kind of like language before the tower of Babel.